About the Program

 Applications for 2020 are now closed.
 Subscribe to our newsletter for updates

 We are highly selective of our application process and look for committed individuals who can work with a self-driven attitude in collaborative work.
 International applicants are also welcome to apply.
-Final selected Fellows will be offered a package covering digital expenses, fees, and material costs $1,000.
+Final selected fellows will be offered $1,000 to cover digital expenses, fees and material costs.

 Applications are open for Summer 2020.
 Applications must be submitted by 11:59pm EST on April 24, 2020.

 Current design, engineering and occupational therapy students, or recent graduates (up to 4 years post-graduation) are eligible.
 Following are specific eligibility requirements for each participant category: